Fresenius Medical Care Sees US Plans for Kidney Disease as Positive

 Power your practice with our resources.
 We're here to help support your patients and your thriving practice.

 Every day, we’re working tirelessly to transform the future of healthcare.
 Because every patient deserves treatment as strong as they are.

 Browser Upgrade Recommended: Our website has detected that you are using a version of Internet Explorer that will prevent you from accessing certain features on FMCNA.com.
 We strongly recommend that you use a different browser to optimize your viewing experience.
 Supported browsers include Chrome, Edge, Firefox, and Safari.

 For many reasons including trends to improve patient engagement in treatment and delivery of cost-efficient care, there is growing interest and effort in increasing use of home dialysis therapies.
 Peritoneal dialysis has been the leading home dialysis modality, but new technology is making it easier for patients to consider home hemodialysis (HHD).
-HHD is an underutilized modality today with the 2018 United States Renal Data Systems (USRDS) reporting that HHD was used by only 3.1% of all new patients starting dialysis in 2016.1 HHD utilization has grown steadily in the past 2 decades with 18% of all home therapy dialysis patients using HHD in 2016 compared to only 6.7% of home therapy patients in 2000.1
+HHD is an underutilized modality today with the 2018 United States Renal Data Systems (USRDS) reporting that HHD was used by only 3.1 percent of all new patients starting dialysis in 2016.1 HHD utilization has grown steadily in the past two decades with 18 percent of all home therapy dialysis patients using HHD in 2016 compared to only 6.7 percent of home therapy patients in 2000.1

 Home therapies in general offer improved patient outcomes and engagement.
 Studies show that HHD particularly with more frequent dialysis (MFD) is associated with improved clinical outcomes including improvement in:2-5